LiMeii/LiMeii.github.io/_posts/2022-11-11-deploy-on-multiple-environment-with-github-actions.md

 ## Reuse workflow

 By fowllowing the steps above, you may notice, the deployment job is kind of duplicated, in this demo code, we only deploy to two environment.
-In real Projects, there may has 4 environemts, if follow above steps, all these 4 deployment job will be duplicated.
+In real Projects, there may have 4 environemts, if follow above steps, all these 4 deployment job will be duplicated.
 From the best practice prespective, we need extract the duplicated deployment job into one invidual YML file, and reuse this deploy YML workflow.

 We can use ```strategy``` to create a reuseable matrix job for deployment.